Teachers, Authors, Speakers, Writers And Experts!

 How a person responds when they feel they are a victim of poor customer service or a faulty product really depends on the perceived magnitude of the “crime” and what type of person they are.
 The challenge as a business owner, is keeping up a standard that can be applied as uniformly as possible, so as to over-deliver in customer satisfaction, and on the rare occasion something goes wrong, you respond to it quickly and appropriately.

 Several years ago Rich Schefren wrote about how quickly the internet can spread bad press.
-If left unchecked, within days reputations can be ruined, so much so that entire companies can go under as a result.
+If left unchecked, within days reputations can be ruined, so much so that an entire company can go under as a result.

 One of the primary examples Rich shared was that of Kryptonite Bike Locks, which suffered significant bad press that spread like wildfire, after a video was released showing how their locks could be opened just using a standard Bic pen.